nycoliver/orfs/README.md

 In the future this will use https://github.com/ipfs/js-ipfs to avoid any external dependencies.

     npm install
-    cp config.json.example config.json
-    node build.js && electron .
+    npm start

 # To Do
 	[x]IPNS based profiles
-		[]ORFS Peer Discovery -- gotta think about the best way to do this!
+		[]Peer Discovery -- gotta think about the best way to do this!
 	[]Search -- also a hard problem!!
-	[]LevelDB
 	[]Pin posts